The Way Home

 This selection is from the book By His Grace – A Devotee’s Story written by Dada Mukerjee, an intimate disciple of Maharajji.
 The book was produced after Maharajji’s death in an effort to preserve stories about the Teacher and his life and other memories dear to his devotees.
 In our view, it offers a fascinating, moving, and inspiring portrait not only of this Teacher, but of the spiritual process itself, whoever the Teacher, whatever the path.
 Another wondrous book about Maharajji is Miracle of Love.

 A search of the internet generates numerous responses related to Maharajji.
-One such is http://www.neemkarolibaba.com.
-For books and tapes and other material, visit the Hanuman Foundation Library at http://ramdasstapes.org/.
-Also, see the related article “By His Grace!” on TZF’s Anna’s Page.
+One such is https://maharajji.love/.
+For books and other material, visit the Hanuman Foundation at http://www.hanuman-foundation.org/.
+Also, see the related article “By His Grace!” on TZF’s Nancy’s Page.

 We are grateful to the Hanuman1 Foundation at http://hanumanfdn.org which holds the copyright, for permission to present this passage here.
 For more information about them, please write P.O.
 Box 269, Santa Fe, New Mexico 87501.